Caparezza

-Michele Salvemini (born 9 October 1973), better known by his stage name Caparezza (sometimes written CapaRezza), (Note: /it/ or /it/, meaning "Curly Head" in the Molfetta dialect; equivalent to Italian capo riccio, testa riccia) is an Italian rapper.
-Born in Molfetta, in the southern region of Apulia, Caparezza debuted in 1997 at the Sanremo Festival under the name Mikimix.
+Michele Salvemini (born 9 October 1973), better known by his stage name Caparezza (sometimes written CapaRezza), (Note: /it/ /it/, meaning 'Curly Head' in the Molfetta dialect; equivalent to standard Italian capo riccio or testa riccia.) is an Italian rapper.

 Biography

-Caparezza was born in Molfetta on 9 October 1973.
+Michele Salvemini was born in Molfetta, in the southern region of Apulia, on 9 October 1973.
+He was raised in Molfetta.
 Caparezza's mother was a teacher and his father was a worker and former musician, so Michele started playing music as a child.
 He studied accounting, although he dreamed of writing comics.
 After completing High School, Michele began to work in advertising, and won a scholarship for the Academy of Media and Journalism in Milan.
 However, he soon decided to leave the advertising world to fully devote himself to music.
-In addition, he declared himself agnostic and politically near to communist ideology.
+He has described his political views as communist and is a longtime supporter of the Rifondazione Comunista party.

 Early career

 Salvemini began his career as Mikimix, a b-boy pop singer, releasing the album La mia buona stella.
 This early release was not well received; AllMusic gave the album 2.5 stars out of 5.
 He also anchored the broadcast Segnali di Fumo (Smoke Signals) together with Paola Maugeri on the Video Music Italian channel.
-After performing in Milan's pubs, Mikimix made his debut at the Castrocaro Music Festival and subsequently participated in two Sanremo Festivals in the New Generation section, in 1995 and in 1997.
+After performing in Milan's pubs, Mikimix made his debut at the Castrocaro Music Festival and subsequently participated in two Sanremo Festivals in the "New Generation" section, in 1995 and in 1997.